DJDanl/cpp-docs.pt-br/docs/cpp/namespaces-cpp.md

 ```

- Usam uma diretiva para colocar tudo no namespace no escopo:
+ Usar uma diretiva para colocar tudo no namespace no escopo:

 ```cpp
 using namespace ContosoData;